 Some insurance companies will grant victims compensation for these pain points.
 However, they might never go to the extent an Uber accident lawyer would.
 Despite all of this, insurance companies fight tooth and nail against paying victims for future lifestyle declines due to an Uber accident.

 If you’re no longer able to work in your field due to your injuries sustained in an Uber accident, or if you are unable to continue your passionate hobby like cycling, scuba diving, or playing the piano, you can receive compensation for this loss.

 How Long Do I Have to File?

 We understand that some injuries and pain don’t show up until days after the accident, but the sooner you start your claim against Uber or Lyft, the better.
 Under California’s statute of limitations, you have up to two years from the date of your injury to begin a claim.

 Jacoby & Meyers Law Offices Offer Free Case Evaluations

-If you were hurt in a rideshare accident and you are unsure about where your case might fall, you are welcome to call our team and get a free case evaluation.
+If you suffered injuries in a rideshare accident and you are unsure about where your case might fall, you are welcome to call our team and get a free case evaluation.
 One of our team representatives can explain to you what your legal options are based on your case.

-Our lawyers work on a contingency-fee-basis, so you do not have to worry about paying any attorney’s fees unless we win your case.
+Our lawyers work on a contingency fee basis.
+This means you do not have to worry about paying any attorney’s fees unless we win your case.
 Let a Los Angeles Uber and Lyft ridesharing accident lawyer from Jacoby & Meyers Law Offices work on your case.
 We aim to fight for the compensation you deserve.